polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 ### 9.3.
 Compatibility

-The adoption of Sassafras impacts native client code and thus can't be introduced via a simple runtime upgrade.
+The adoption of Sassafras affects the native client and thus can't be introduced just via a runtime upgrade.

 A deployment strategy should be carefully engineered for live networks.